LittleGoatEE/MATLAB-ImageProcessing/README.md

 The lists are updating constantly as I get more and more real-life issues to deal with

-All scripts are written in MacOX for MATLAB higher than 2012R Some scripts requires specfic package
+All scripts are written in MacOX for MATLAB higher than 2012R Some scripts require specfic packages

+A list of scripts and packages will be updated